thathykalvac/assignment-1/README.md

 A footer has been used in the "footer_about" class of the website and contact details, mail, mobile number have been placed in the footer.

 ### Summary:
-A summary of the website has been placed in the website using <details> ans <summary> tags and gives an overview of the website.
+A summary of the website has been placed in the website using "details" ans "summary" tags and gives an overview of the website.

 ### Menu:
 a <Menu> tag has been used in features we offer section which gives the features offerd the organisation.